Likoma Island: Population

 Likoma is densely populated, with about 10,500 inhabitants dispersed in a dozen settlements, the main being the eponymous town of Likoma; the nearby island of Chizumulu has a further 4,000 inhabitants.
 The most represented ethnic groups are the Nyanja people (60%) and the Tonga people (25%), followed by smaller groups of Tumbuka, Yao, and Chewa.
 Their main economic activity is fishing, although agriculture (mainly rice and cassava) is also represented.
 The town of Mbamba hosts a busy market.
-It is also the site of the Anglican cathedral of St Peter, one of the largest churches in Africa.
+It is also the site of the Anglican Cathedral of St Peter, one of the largest churches in Africa.

 As a consequence of poverty and insufficient hospitals, the situation of public health on the island is critical, although malaria (which is widespread in Malawi) has not been reported.
-Recently, Likoma has been the subject of a scientific study on the epidemiology of HIV and other sexually-transmitted diseases.
+In 2005-6, Likoma has been the subject of a scientific study on the epidemiology of HIV and other sexually transmitted diseases.
 Despite the minimal economic development of Likoma, there are several schools serving all settlements, and literacy is thus widespread.

 Infrastructures and transportation

 Likoma has no paved roads, and there are very few motor vehicles.
-Electricity is provided by a generator that is usually switched off at 10pm.
+Electricity is provided by a generator and a solar bank.
+This affords the island 24 hour electricity, with the exception of 1-5 minutes at around 10 pm, while they switch the power source.
 There is a small telephone network on the island, although telephones themselves are quite rare.
-Likoma has a tarred airstrip and can be reached by plane from Lilongwe.
+Likoma Airport is a tarred airstrip found on the island and can be reached by plane from Lilongwe.